 Underwear is one of those things you can’t toss on the chair to re-wear; they need to be washed every time you wear them.
 This can seem like a major chore, but it can be kept fairly simple, especially if you sort your laundry and just do loads of all your underwear at once.
-This way, they’re all getting the same treatment, and not getting lost with all your larger articles of clothing.
+This way, they’re all getting the same treatment, and not getting lost with all your larger articles of clothing (has anyone ever pulled a pair of panties out of the leg of your jeans after putting them on?
+No?
+Just me?).
 You can wash, dry, fold, and put away quickly and easily, because it’s all underwear!
 Easy!

 If you machine dry your undies, always do so on the Low temperature setting.
 Dryer sheets are okay to use, but make sure they’re the unscented, “free & clear” variety, too.
 If you have to (or prefer to) flat dry or line dry your undies, do so outside whenever you can, space & weather permitting.
 Sunlight acts as a natural anti-microbial treatment, which will help to further eliminate germs and odors as they dry in the sunshine.
 Drying them in the sunshine and breeze will also help them dry more quickly and feel softer, so you don’t get the “crunchy” feel you might from an indoor air dry.
 If this happens, though, tossing them in the dryer on low with a damp towel to “fluff” for a few minutes is never a bad idea, and shouldn’t hurt most materials.